Jeanette Chéro: Life and career

 At the Rheinische Musikschule (Conservatory of the City of Cologne) she was a piano teacher and for many years head of a chanson class.
 Her students included the conductor and composer Johannes Kalitzke and the pianists of the Bläck Fööss Rolf Lammers (later L.S.E.) and Dieter "Joko" Jaenisch.

-Chéro is a leading representative of the literary chanson, which is rare in Germany.
+Chéro was a leading representative of the literary chanson, which is rare in Germany.
+She died on 22 January 2023, at the age of 95.